7gtz/ModAssist/README.md

 **Q: The mod is flagging messages I don't want it to.**
 **A:** The `Similarity Threshold` may be too low, or you need to add words to the `Whitelisted Terms` list.
 For example, if "grape" is being flagged because it's similar to a flagged word, add "grape" to the whitelist.

-**Q: The auto-teleport after `/goto` isn't working.**
-**A:** The auto-TP only triggers when the target was initially detected as offline (not in tab list).
-After running `/goto`, the mod waits 1 second and checks if the player appeared in the tab list.
-If the server switch takes longer than 1 second, the auto-TP won't trigger — use `X` again manually.

 ---